Last Updated on

 You may have seen her face on your 1,000-peso bill.
 Perhaps her name always pops into your mind every time you hear “Girl Scout of the Philippines.”
 Whatever the case, the story of Pepa, as she was fondly called, is way more amazing than we give it credit for.

 For one, Pepa has a very impressive resume.
-She earned her master’s degree in social work (on scholarship!) from Columbia University .
+She earned her master’s degree in social work (on scholarship!) from Columbia University.
 It was also in the US where she trained in girl scouting.
 You know what happened next: She returned to the Philippines, trained young girls, and organized the GSP as its first National Executive.

 During the war, Pepa put her education and training into good use.
 She helped feed “Death March” prisoners and attended to the needs of the internees at the UST.
-With the help of the members of the Volunteer Social Aid Committee of which she was also a member, Pepa was able collect donations and deliver them to the prisoners.
+With the help of the members of the Volunteer Social Aid Committee of which she was also a member, Pepa was able to collect donations and deliver them to the prisoners.

 The Japanese learned about their heroic efforts and soon arrested Pepa and her husband, Antonio Escoda.
 Many believe that both were executed, although Pepa’s death remains a mystery.

-One posthumous award after another were given to honor Pepa’s contributions, the most prestigious of which was the Philippine Legion of Honor Medal from the AFP and the Silver medal from the American Red Cross.
+One posthumous award after another was given to honor Pepa’s contributions, the most prestigious of which was the Philippine Legion of Honor Medal from the AFP and the Silver medal from the American Red Cross.

 10. Carmen Rosales.